favourite189/LITA_CAPSTONE_PROJECT_2/README.md

 - retrieve the total number of customers from each region

 - find the most popular subscription type by the number of customers

+ - find customers who canceled their subscription within 6 months

+- calculate the average subscription duration for all customers

+- find customers with subscriptions longer than 12 months

+- calculate total revenue by subscription type

+- find the top 3 regions by subscription cancellations

+- find the total number of active and canceled subscriptions.

   ## SQL CODES
   #### FIRSTLY